Installing ONLYOFFICE Workspace Community from RPM/DEB packages using the provided script

 Other ways to install ONLYOFFICE Workspace Community using RPM/DEB packages

-When you run the workspace-install.sh script and select the "N" option, this runs the additional script intended for installing ONLYOFFICE Workspace Community using RPM/DEB packages: install-RedHat.sh/install-Debian.sh (depending on your operating system).
-Alternatively, you can download and run this script itself.
-It's also possible to run it using additional parameters.
-The necessary commands are listed below.
+When you run the workspace-install.sh script and select "N", this triggers the additional installation script for RPM/DEB packages: install-RedHat.sh/install-Debian.sh depending on your operating system.
+You can also download and run this script directly, with additional parameters if needed.
+The available commands are listed below.

 For RedHat